 On the bus an event director worked with a mixing desk to cut the live music from Jessie J and her band, and a 16-way vision mixer to cut live pictures from all sources.
 Meanwhile, 100 production staff on London wide talkback helped to orchestrate the event.

 Evans said: “The bus generated a huge amount of excitement all along the route and we’re delighted to have played our part in ensuring the thrilling sight and sound of a high-profile concert moving through central London was shared live with fans.

 “As always, the broadcast teams onsite and in Milton Keynes remained cool and professional throughout.
-Mixing three different and largely unpredictable live feeds for a live social streaming feed is a challenge, and SIS Live is the only company who could have achieved that.
+Mixing three different and largely unpredictable live feeds for a live social streaming feed is a challenge, and NEP Connect is the only company who could have achieved that.

 “Our teams did a fantastic job of capturing all the drama and colour of an ambitious live event, ensuring it was streamed live to the worldwide audience.
 It created a real stir on social media too, with lots of people tweeting about it.
 We’re delighted to have helped i’mlovinit24 make such a huge worldwide impact.”

 The event appeared live on social media and was subsequently edited into a three-minute highlights package, which can be seen at imlovinit24.com/London.